nicholasmfraser/oa_altmetrics_cwts/documentation.md

 ![](documentation_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-In general terms, OA articles receive greater coverage in all altmetric indicators than non-OA articles.
+In general terms, OA articles receive greater coverage in all altmetric indicators than non-OA articles for all years.
 The advantage is surprisingly stable across altmetric indicators, with values of relative coverage between 1.25-1.75 for OA articles (i.e. OA articles receive 25-75 % more coverage than the baseline coverage of all articles).
-For some indicators, e.g. Facebook, news articles, Twitter and Wikipedia, the OA advantage appears to weaken over time, whilst for blogs the advantage remains relatively stable, and even increases marginally for policies.
+For some indicators, e.g. Facebook, news articles, Twitter and Wikipedia, the relative coverage of OA articles reduces over time, whilst for blogs relative coverage remains relatively stable, and even increases marginally for policies.

 ##### Relative altmetric coverage in different access types ([query](queries/calc_altmetrics_coverage_year_oa_types.sql))